Marcin-Kumar/Weather-corona-status-app/README.md

 # Weather-corona-status-app

-An application which provides weather and corona virus status of various regions
+A JavaScrit application which provides weather and corona virus status of various regions